green-orange/trapHack/README.md

 # trapHack
-trapHack is a roguelike-survival based on NetHack, IVAN and HyperRogue. trapHack is in early development now.
+trapHack is a roguelike-survival based on NetHack, Dwarf Fortress and HyperRogue. trapHack is in early development now.
 All versions are unstable.
 ### How to install
 trapHack is written in Haskell.
 You can use [GHC](https://www.haskell.org/ghc/) (Glasgow Haskell Compiler) to compile it.
 Also you must install [HSCurses](https://hackage.haskell.org/package/hscurses) module.
 ### About game